JordanFleming/sensor_documentation/CR3110-3000/CR3110_README.md

 ## Part II.
 Waggle Specific
 ### Application
 #### How does the sensor work with Photon and Particle I/O Cloud?
 CR3110-3000 transmits data through an analog pin on the Particle Photon.
 The sensor outputs voltage which must be converted into current values.
 The sensor outputs AC voltage which must be turned into DC voltage according to the input specification for the Particle Photon.
-A full wave bridge rectifier was used to add a DC bias.
+A full wave bridge rectifier was used to add a DC bias; [click here for a deeper look at building a full wave bridge rectifier](http://www.electronics-tutorials.ws/diode/diode_6.html).
 The full wave bridge rectifier circuit is pictured below.

 <img src="https://github.com/JordanFleming/sensor_documentation/blob/master/CR3110-3000/images/fullwave_bridge_rectifier.png?raw=true" width="600" height="300">